CharlesShi12/CalcShare/README.md

 ```
 git clone https://github.com/CharlesShi12/CalcShare.git
 ```
-Import the folder into your respective IDE and run the Main.kt file.
+Import the folder as a project into your respective IDE and run the Main.kt file.

 ## License
 MIT © Charles Shi